Carlos Aguiar Retes: Bishop and archbishop

 He said that ideological descriptions of church activity were outdated, that most of the Church leadership recognized the need to promote government policies rather than align themselves with a particular government, and that humility about the Church's failings would render media attempts to "denigrate the ecclesiastical institution" harmless.
 He nevertheless worked in concert with local government officials, including Enrique Peña Nieto, the Governor of the state of Mexico who later became President of Mexico.
 The state government helped fund some religious instruction.
 In 2009 Aguiar helped negotiate an enhanced constitutional recognition of religious liberty.
 He worked with Governor Eruviel Ávila and representatives of other religions on a statement of shared values, the "Pact for the Strengthening of Values with Religious Associations" ("Pacto por el Fortalecimiento de los Valores con Asociaciones Religiosas"), to coordinate efforts to strengthen social institutions.

-On 18 September 2012, Pope Benedict named Aguiar one of the Synod Fathers for the October 2012 13th Ordinary General Assembly of the Synod of Bishops on the New Evangelization.
+On 18 September 2012, Pope Benedict named Aguiar to participate in the October 2012 Synod of Bishops on the New Evangelization.
 He served as moderator of one of the Spanish language groups.
 Addressing the Synod he said that "the institutional organization of the Church is necessary, it is not sufficient.
 To achieve New Evangelization and to transmit the faith to the new generations, the Church must be considered with complete honesty, through a self-examination on the way of living the faith.
 The proposal of a new style of life applies not only to the Pastors, but to all Christians living in America."
 Along with his Latin American colleagues, he stressed that "Religiosity remains alive and is the great potential reserve of our peoples", that "deep popular piety rooted in all the countries" of the region.
 He said that "We cannot forget the simple prayer of the masses who, at shrines and in folk festivals, express their own devotion and unfortunately feel unwelcomed and unaccompanied" and said that the Church needs to develop this piety as pastors and encourage it to develop "a commitment to social transformation which contributes to the well-being of the most needy".
 He called for a renewed emphasis on communities of faith rather than institutional structures.
 He had mentioned similar themes in anticipation of Benedict's visit to Mexico earlier in the year.

 In Tlalnepantla, Aguiar developed a program that had lay Catholics invite neighbors to join in parish activities.
 In promoting the Church's position on government policies, he asked the laity to lead the effort, for example in opposing a plan to establish a right to same-sex marriage in the constitution.
 He emphasized a variety of social service ministries including local psychological counseling centers, services for single mothers, and religious instruction for prisoners and their families.
 The diocese promoted a youth festival that featured sports like biker acrobatics, a graffiti contest, a car tuning demonstration, and popular music concerts from boombox to classic rock.
 In religious education he stressed experience and assimilating Catholic doctrine into daily life over memorization and recitation.